JSBmanD/docs/pages/dashboard/link-level-access.md

 ![image](/_assets/img/pages/dashboard/access-levels/link-ad-links.png)

+[block:callout]
+{
+  "type": "info",
-!!! info "Creating an Ad Link"
+  "title": "Creating an Ad Link",
-	Please refer to any [Universal Ads Partner Integration](/deep-linked-ads/1plusads-mobile-tracking/#create-an-ad-link) article for an in-depth tutorial on how to create an ad link.
+  "body": "Please refer to any [Universal Ads Partner Integration](/deep-linked-ads/1plusads-mobile-tracking/#create-an-ad-link) article for an in-depth tutorial on how to create an ad link."
+}
+[/block]

 ## Channels & Links

 ### Quick Links

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Aggregate Data Access Required"
+  "title": "Aggregate Data Access Required",
-	Access to the Quick Link Export functionality also requires access to [Aggregate Data](aggregate-data-access.md)
+  "body": "Access to the Quick Link Export functionality also requires access to [Aggregate Data](aggregate-data-access.md)" }
+[/block]

 If you are an Admin, you have edit access to the <notranslate>**Quick Links**</notranslate> section.